Subway (restaurant): Foundation and early years

+Development since the 2000s

+In 2004, Subway began opening stores in Walmart supercenters, and surpassed the number of McDonald's locations inside U.S. Walmart stores in 2007.
 Since 2007, Subway has consistently ranked in the Entrepreneur Franchise 500.
-In 2015, it ranked #3 on the "Top Global Franchises" list, and #1 as the "Fastest Growing Franchise".
-At the end of 2010, Subway became the largest fast food chain worldwide, with 33,749 restaurants – 1,012 more than McDonald's.
+In 2015, it ranked third on the "Top Global Franchises" list, and first as the "Fastest Growing Franchise."
+At the end of 2010, Subway became the largest fast food chain worldwide– with 33,749 restaurants; 1,012 more than McDonald's.

 In January 2015, Suzanne Greco became president and CEO.
 Her brother Fred DeLuca, the company's first CEO, had been ill for two years and died of leukemia in September 2015.

-Subway reached a peak of 27,129 US locations on Jan.
-1, 2016, but has since shrunk year after year, declining 22 percent by the end of 2021.
-In 2016, Subway closed hundreds of restaurants in the U.S., experiencing a net loss in locations for the first time.
-However, with 26,744 locations, it remained the most ubiquitous restaurant chain in the U.S. (with McDonald's in the #2 spot).
+In 2016, Subway closed hundreds of restaurants in the United States, experiencing a net loss in locations for the first time.
+However, with 26,744 locations, it remained the most ubiquitous restaurant chain in the United States (with McDonald's in the #2 spot).

-In July 2017, Subway unveiled redesigned restaurants, dubbed "Fresh Forward", with a new company logo.
-Features include self-order kiosks; USB charging ports at tables; and new menu items, including additional condiments, and bread made without gluten.
+In July 2017, Subway unveiled redesigned restaurants, dubbed 'Fresh Forward', with new company branding.
+The company installed self-order kiosks, USB charging ports at tables, and added new menu items.

-In 2017, the chain closed more than 800 of its U.S. locations.
-In April 2018, the chain announced it would close about 500 more that year.
+In 2017, Subway closed more than 800 U.S. locations.
+In April 2018, it announced it would close about 500 more that year.
 According to Abha Bhattarai of The Washington Post, this was a result of three consecutive years of falling profits and a 25 percent reduction in foot traffic in Subway stores since 2012.
 Franchisees also complained that the company's deep promotions further ate away at profits.
-Industry analysts such as Bob Phibbs, chief executive of the New York-based consulting firm Retail Doctor, said changing tastes on the part of consumers, who more frequently prefer locally sourced produce and hormone-free meat served by regional start-ups such as Sweetgreen, especially in metropolitan areas, were the cause of the drop in Subway's sales, as well as the loss of market share to competitors.
-These include fast-casual eateries and sandwich shops such as Panera Bread, Au Bon Pain and Firehouse Subs, as well as food trucks and grocery stores that offer freshly made meals at competitive prices.
 In January 2018, Subway invested $25 million in a re-branding campaign targeting young consumers to revitalize its image and boost sales.
+In 2019, John Chidsey joined Subway as the company's first CEO who was not a founding family member.
+He focused on improving established U.S. locations rather than building new restaurants.
 In December 2020, Subway partnered with ezCater to offer a new online catering platform.